GSA/search-gov-website/about/updates/roadmap/index.md

 * **Search Engine Results Page (SERP) Redesign &mdash; Frontend Development**
   * We will continue frontend development to build and test the new results page designs.
 * **Version Upgrades**
-  * We will be upgrading our Ruby version to keep them up-to-date and compliant.
+  * We will be upgrading our Ruby version to keep it up-to-date and compliant.
 * **CI/CD Pipeline Investigations**
   * We will investigate the work required to improve our continuous integration / continuous deployment (CI/CD) pipelines.